 We cut our countersinks 3/8” and then fill the countersinks with mahogany bungs, taking great care to align each bung’s end grain with that around the countersink.

-I recommend using Wood Kote Jel’d stain in place of a filler stain because the former is so much user friendly, and delivers such a uniform result.
-Mike Mayer, owner of the Lake Oswego Boat Company, offers custom-mixed Jel’d stains that match original stains precisely for a series of pre- and post-WWII boats.
+I recommend using Mike Mayer’s (Lake Oswego Boat Company) Jel’d stain in place of a filler stain because it is so user friendly, and delivers such a uniform result.
+Mike offers custom-mixed Jel’d stains that match original stains precisely for a series of pre- and post-WWII boats.
+Visit https://www.loboat.com/products-supplies for more information and to order.

-We have learned over time that rolling and tipping Perfection, building up to 20+ coats with sanding periodically during the build.
+We have learned over time that rolling and tipping and building up to 20+ coats with sanding periodically during the build delivers a deep, mirror-like finish.

-That Perfection is clear allows you to finish caulking the deck seams with Sikaflex 295 Hi UV before you varnish.
+Captains is clear so it will not discolor the brilliant white seams.
 It also will not contaminate variations like blonde king planks or toe rails.

 We roll-and-tip varnish, building up to 20+ coats with sanding periodically during the build.
 There is much more information in our Varnish to Die For – Buffing & Polishing videos.